xx299x/DrissionPagePlus/README.en.md

 There are three ways to configure the path:

--Write two paths to system variables.
+- Write two paths to system variables.
--Pass in the path manually when using it.
+- Pass in the path manually when using it.
--Write the path to the ini file of this library (recommended).
+- Write the path to the ini file of this library (recommended).

 If you choose the third method, please run these lines of code before using the library for the first time, and record these two paths in the ini file.